 - Specific – be clear about what you want to achieve

-- Measurable – if it is, then you can know if you achieved it
+- Measurable – if it is, then you can know if you realised it

-- Relevant – ensure your goal is relevant to the vision and direction of your business
+- Relevant – connect your goal to the vision and direction of your business

-Ultimately, all goals within a business are business goals but we like to differentiate them into 3 types: business, marketing and social goals.
+Ultimately, all goals within a company are business goals, but we like to differentiate them into three types: business, marketing and social purposes.
 The difference lays in the specific environment they are performed.
 This helps to focus on the respective people is charged.

 This research helps you discover your market opportunities by defining your most threatening competitors.
 Explore their strengths and weaknesses.

-Some key questions that can be answered with a competitive analysis are:
+Answer these key questions with a competitive analysis:

 - Who are your online competitors (may not be who you think)?